Illustration of a roadheader with a view of the interior with a stone wall in the background.

 Partial-face Excavation Machines in operation

-Partial-face Excavation Machines made by Herrenknecht are an economically interesting solution in homogeneous and almost stable grounds with little or no groundwater.
-This tunnelling technology can be easily adapted to changing geological conditions both in loose soils and in hard rock due to its strikingly simple design.
+Partial-Face Excavation Machines from Herrenknecht represent an economically interesting solution in homogeneous and more or less stable soils with little groundwater.
+Thanks to the simple design, the excavation technology can be easily adapted to changing geological conditions in both loose soils and consolidated rock.

 One machine, two excavation methods